vindenesen/check_netscaler/README.md

 If you want to connect to your NetScaler with SSL/HTTPS you should also install the LWP HTTPS package.

     yum install perl-LWP-Protocol-https

-Copy the Nitro.pm in the same directory as the check_netscaler.pl file or copy it to you @INC (include path).

 # Usage Examples